-You could always arrive a little early or make yourself an appointment.
-Alternatively, you could email your personal tutor to arrange a meeting.
+You could always arrive a little early or stay to talk after.
+Alternatively, you could email your Personal Tutor to arrange a meeting.

 If they cannot help or you feel uncomfortable talking to them about certain issues then they will be able to suggest who you might talk to.

-What if I have an issue I don't feel comfortable raising with my tutor?
+What if I have an issue I feel uncomfortable raising with my Personal Tutor?

-If you don’t want to discuss a particular issue with your tutor, you could contact the Senior Tutor in your Department.
+If you don’t want to discuss a particular issue with your Personal Tutor, you could contact the Senior Tutor in your department.

 There are also many other sources of support and advice at the College: